 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Safety and security

 We strongly advise you not to travel to Iraq because of the extremely dangerous security situation.
 Australians in Iraq should depart immediately while commercial flights continue to operate.

 The security situation has deteriorated significantly.
-Extremists are now active in many parts of Iraq, particularly in the north and west of the country.
+Armed opposition groups are now active in many parts of Iraq, particularly in the north, west and south of the country.
+There has also been fighting between armed opposition groups and Peshmerga forces in Iraqi Kurdistan.
+The US-led coalition, including Australia,has conducted targeted airstrikes against militants in Iraq.
 The situation could deteriorate further with little warning.

-There has been a further withdrawal of Australian officials from the Australian Embassy in Baghdad.
-We will retain a diplomatic presence in Baghdad, but due to the situation the embassy is closed to the public until further notice.
+Staffing levels at the Australian Embassy in Baghdad are at a minimum.
+We will retain a diplomatic presence in Baghdad, but due to the security situation the embassy will remain closed to the public until further notice.
 Consular assistance is no longer available within Iraq.